SAP-archive/cloud-platform-workflow-virtual-event/exercises/03/readme.md

 Now the connection is established, you can also check it in your SAP Cloud Platform trial subaccount.

-:point_right: Back on your "CF Trial Subaccount Home" page in the SAP Cloud Platform Cockpit, select the "Connectivity" item in the navigation menu, and within that, choose the "Cloud Connectors" item.
+:point_right: Back on your "Trial Subaccount Home" page in the SAP Cloud Platform Cockpit, select the "Connectivity" item in the navigation menu, and within that, choose the "Cloud Connectors" item.
 You should see your SAP Cloud Connector connection information, plus the "virtuales5" host you exposed.
 It should look something like this:

 ![connection established](connectionestablished.png)